 The Company's performance is measured in sterling, a proportion of the Company's assets may be either denominated in other currencies or are in investments with currency exposure.
 Any income denominated in a foreign currency is converted into sterling upon receipt.
-At the Balance Sheet date, the Company exposure to the United States Dollar consisted of investments of £3,366,000 (31 January 2022: £2,846,000).
+At the Balance Sheet date, the Company had no exposure to any foreign currency (31 January 2023: £3,366,000).
+The Company may have exposure through investee companies.

-A 5% rise or decline of Sterling gains foreign currency (i.e. non Pounds Sterling) assets and liabilities held at the year end would have increased/decreased the net asset value by £168,000 (2022: £142,000).
+A 5% rise or decline of Sterling gains foreign currency (i.e. non Pounds Sterling) assets and liabilities held at year end would have increased/decreased the net asset value by £nil (2023: £168,000).